OPCFoundation/UA-CloudLibrary/README.md

 # UA-CloudLibrary

 The reference implementation of the UA Cloud Library.
-The UA Cloud Library enables the storage and querying of OPC UA Information Models from the Cloud.
+The UA Cloud Library enables the storage in and querying of OPC UA Information Models from anywhere in the world.

 ## Features